-The final blog from our 12 brain rules series.
+Blog number 12 from our 12 brain rules series.
+About improving presentation design, messaging and delivery.
 We’ve taken each brain rule and applied it to presentation design, messaging and delivery.
-Admittedly, a couple we had to “bend” a little to apply to presentations, but we believe that’s called “creativity”.
+Admittedly, a couple we had to “bend” a little to apply to presentations, but that’s “creativity”, right?

 Rule #12: We are powerful and natural explorers.

 Our brains are constantly on the look out for understanding.
-They like learning new things, they like following stories, they are curious and they are always up to something… Hey, our brains seem to be like puppies!
-But let me not digress (no matter how much I want to) about baby canines…
+Brains like learning new things, following stories, they are curious and they are always up to something… Our brains are like puppies!
+But let me not digress (no matter how much I want to) about puppies (sigh)…

-John Medina, however, does point out how baby humans are the: “model of how we learn — not by passive reaction to the environment but by active testing through observation, hypothesis, experiment, and conclusion.
+John Medina points out how baby humans are the: “model of how we learn — not by passive reaction to the environment but by active testing through observation, hypothesis, experiment, and conclusion.
 Babies methodically do experiments on objects, for example, to see what they will do.”

 Our brains react in a similar way to each and every speech or presentation that we attend.
 We turn up hoping that this will be good!
 That we’ll learn something, that it will be useful to us.
-That it will make us think, perhaps challenge us.
-Because we are ‘powerful and natural explorers’.
-Sadly most presentations then turn to the “passive reaction” he mentions because no planning has gone into presentation design, messaging, and delivery.
+That it will make us think, perhaps challenge us: because we are ‘powerful and natural explorers’.
+Sadly most presentations then turn to the “passive reaction” that Medina describes because no planning has gone into presentation design, messaging, and delivery.

 Interestingly, it’s often in our “downtime” that we have the best ideas and thoughts: left to it’s own devices, the brain will often make connections and have ideas that are good!
+Do you find this?
+Those ideas sparked in the shower for instance?
 Brain Rules illustrates this with a story from google:

 Google takes to heart the power of exploration.
 For 20 percent of their time, employees may go where their mind asks them to go.
 The proof is in the bottom line: fully 50 percent of new products, including Gmail and Google News, came from “20 percent time.”

-Now, although we don’t perhaps need to give an audience down time as such.
-Pausing and allowing time for reflection are crucial techniques to let brains digest, whirr and purr.
+Of course, we don’t want to give an audience ‘down time’ during a presentation as such.
+But delivery techniques like adding pauses and allowing time for reflection are crucial to let brains digest, whirr and purr.
 They’ll understand and remember more from a presentation if it’s well paced.
-Talk fast, but add well timed pauses to allow brains time to explore possibilities.
+Talk fast, sure, but add well timed pauses to allow brains time to explore possibilities.

-So when an audience sits down ready to listen to your presentation, they are full of curiosity and ready to explore: the start is important.
+So remember: when an audience is ready to listen to your presentation, they are full of curiosity and ready to explore: so your start is important.